Chromatischer/VsCodeStormworks/Docs/Documentation.md

 The Global Dark mode removes the need, to have every screen have an individual dark mode setting / button and improve the user experience.

 [[return to Top]](#documentation-chroma-systems-lua-projects)

+## New TWS System and algorithm

+The basic idea is the same as before, doing a step by step approach like this:
+ - Collect new Radar data
+ - Update existing tracks using the new data
+ - Add Tracks for all new Data that was not used
+ - Delete old tracks that are no longer of interest

+The basic Idea behind the Update, is that you need to cross reference every single new Data point with every single track.
+Then choose the one with the smallest distance, that is larger then a threshold T. This can be accomplished using a two dimensional matrix, where you have rows of new data and columns of tracks and the distance as the value.
+Using this method, you can then: iterate backwards through the array and set a flag to the updated tracks, so that they won't be updated again.